MarxML/ticTacToe/README.md

 This is written in Java and utilizes Swing for GUI implementation.
-This app allows Tic Tac Toe to be played with either a computer opponent or a fellow player.
+This app allows Tic Tac Toe to be played a fellow player sharing the screen